 - Are college students eligible to register to vote in the locality and state where they are enrolled?

 - Is there a required training for volunteers to be able to register voters?

-Be sure to familiarize yourself with “Obey the Law: AAUW Guidelines for Election Activities” in the Branch Public Policy Chair Manual before beginning a voter registration drive.
-That chapter of the manual sets forth the policies that all AAUW states and branches must follow during any voter registration drive.
+Be sure to familiarize yourself with AAUW’s Board of Directors’ policies before beginning a voter registration drive.
+The policy book includes guidelines that all AAUW states and branches must follow during any election-related events like voter registration drives.
 Legal restrictions prevent the use of advocacy materials, such as voter guides or issue fact sheets, in conjunction with a voter registration drive.

 Recruit and Train Volunteers